Khalid Al-Ghannam

-Khalid Al-Ghannam (خالد الغنام; born 8 November 2000) is a Saudi Arabian professional footballer who plays as a winger for Saudi Pro League side Al-Ettifaq.
+Khalid Eissa Al-Ghannam (خالد الغنام; born 8 November 2000) is a Saudi Arabian professional footballer who plays as a winger for Saudi Pro League side Al-Ettifaq and the Saudi Arabia national team.

 Career

 Al-Ghannam started his career at the youth teams of Al-Qadsiah at 13 in 2013.
 On 22 January 2019, Al-Ghannam signed his first professional contract with the club.
 On 19 April 2019, he made his first-team debut in a 2–0 loss against Al-Batin.
 On 19 August 2019, Al-Ghannam signed a contract extension with Al-Qadsiah, keeping him at the club until 2024.
 On 29 January 2020, Al-Ghannam left his boyhood club and signed a 5-year contract with Pro League champions Al-Nassr.
 The reported fee was SAR20 million, in addition to Faraj Al-Ghushayan joining Al-Qadsiah on loan.
 He made 16 appearances for Al-Qadsiah in all competitions and scored once against Al-Bukayriyah.

 On 28 January 2023, Al-Ghannam joined Al-Fateh on a six-month loan.

 On 30 January 2024, Al-Ghannam joined Al-Ettifaq on a four-and-a-half-year deal.
 On 2 September 2024, Al-Ghannam joined Al-Hilal on a one-year loan.